 Why does King’s College London use personally identifiable data for research?

 As a university, we use personally identifiable data for world class research.
 When collected from research participants, we have to ensure it is in the public interest.
 This is because we are publicly funded.
-Any data you provide will be processed in accordance with the General Data Protection Regulation 2016 (GDPR).
+Any data you provide will be processed in accordance with UK data protection law including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 Who is responsible for looking after my personal data?

-Under GDPR, a data controller is responsible for handling personally identifiable data.
+Under UK data protection law, a data controller is responsible for handling personally identifiable data.
 They decide how and why the data is processed.
 At King’s College London, the data controller for research data is the university itself.
 For each research project, the Principal Investigator takes responsibility.
 They have to ensure that only the relevant research team has access to your personal data.
 The information sheet you are given will specify who they are.

 What is the legal basis for the processing of my data?

 The University will process your personally identifiable data for the purpose of the research.
 This will be specified by the information sheet you are given as part of the informed consent process.
-The legal basis for processing your personally identifiable data for research purposes, under GDPR, is a ‘task in the public interest’.
+The legal basis for processing your personally identifiable data for research purposes, under UK data protection law, is 'public task’.

 Researchers also have a common law duty and ethical obligation to gain explicit informed consent from you as a research participant for all aspects of the research.
 This includes the use of your personal data.